Hari70a/React-native-Facebook-Integration/README.md

 * Avoid getting  android key from command prompt ,  because this will allow the app to install only once .
 After then it will show invalid hash key(mismatch  in keyhash occurs)

-* Then proceed with following steps
+* Then proceed with the following steps

-### Installation of Facebook  in npm
+### Installation of Facebook package through npm

       //run the following command